jackiehjm/stx-docs/doc/source/contributor/development_process.rst

 technical topics.

 Please be patient.
-StarlingX is a global project and the person with the knowledge to help you may be twelve timezones away from you.
+StarlingX is a global project and the person with the knowledge to help you may be twelve time zones away from you.

 ****************************
 Development process overview